 This version has the same woods, scales and measurements, but has a black finish.
 This makes a difference in the sound, which is warmer, with less brightness, a little less volume, but very good harmonics.

 This guitar also has the same characteristics.
-Its difference is the satin natural color finish.
-This produces a difference in sound.
-It is perceived with more volume and shine.
+The difference is the satin natural color finish.
+This produces a difference in sound, as it's perceived to have more volume and shine.
 It also has better gain and sustain than the other yamaha C40s and the harmonics have more presence.

 Yamaha CX40 II